numpy/numpy/doc/source/dev/development_workflow.rst

    - *Contributors*: push your feature branch to your own Github repo, and :ref:`create a pull request <asking-for-merging>`.

-   - *Core developers* If you want to push changes without further review, see the notes :ref:`below <pushing-to-main>`.
+   - *Core developers*: If you want to push changes without further review, see the notes :ref:`below <pushing-to-main>`.

 This way of working helps to keep work well organized and the history